**All college fees are subject to change

 • 20 percent tuition credit during the fifth week

-• No tuition refund credit the fifth week
+• No tuition refund credit after the fifth week

 Students attending Le Moyne for the first time and receiving federal aid will receive a prorated refund for withdrawal through the ninth week of classes.
 Refunds will be returned to federal financial aid accounts in the following order: Federal Family Education Loan, then Federal Perkins Loan.
 The remaining portion of the refund for all students is returned to the account of any state or other Le Moyne assistance that the student received.